-Client Education – We provide jargon-free sessions complete with anatomy models and pamphlets to better explain your injury and outline your recovery and future injury-prevention plan.
+Client Education – We provide anatomy & injury education with anatomical models and pamphlets and outline your recovery and care plan.

 Home Programs – Recovery doesn’t stop when each session is over.
 We provide individualized, injury-specific rehab programs to help facilitate a quicker and more effective recovery.

-Hybrid Methodology – Our Chiropractor combines the best of both contemporary and traditional treatment techniques to suit your unique needs.
+Hybrid Methodology – Our Chiropractors combine the best of both contemporary and traditional treatment techniques to suit your needs.

-Hands-on Treatment – Our Chiropractor uses hands-on manual therapy, including adjustments, mobilization and a variety of soft tissue techniques.
+Hands-on Treatment – Our Chiropractors use manual therapy, including adjustments, mobilization and a variety of soft tissue techniques.

 What You Can Expect